Managing Dynamic Attributes

 Localization

-The Localization tab is shown if the application supports more than one language.
-Localization is supported for all types of dynamic attributes.
+The Localization tab is displayed when the application provides support for multiple languages.
+Localization is available for all types of dynamic attributes.

 localization attr